 To SA3 group

-ACTION: SA3-LI kindly asks SA3 to take the preliminary analysis above into account and to assist SA3-LI by working on normative stage 2 details in 33.535 in support of a Rel-18 service restriction mechanism for AKMA in roaming.
+ACTION: SA3-LI kindly asks SA3 to assist SA3-LI by working on normative stage 2 details in TS 33.535 in support of a Rel-18 service restriction mechanism for AKMA in roaming.

 To CT3 group

-ACTION: SA3-LI kindly asks CT3 to take the preliminary analysis above into account and to assist SA3-LI by working on normative stage 3 details in the relevant 29-series TS:es, in support of a Rel-18 service restriction mechanism for AKMA in roaming.
+ACTION: SA3-LI kindly asks CT3 to, based also on SA3 stage 2 work, add stage 3 details in the relevant 29-series TSs, in support of a Rel-18 service restriction mechanism for AKMA in roaming.

 3. Date of Next SA WG3-LI Meetings: